breakanalysis/asciiban/README.md

 A kanban layout is given by an ordered list of column names, but by default the list is ['backlog', 'selected', 'wip', 'blocked', 'done'].

-TODO: handle separate location of python code and issues/
 TODO: add max rows for kanban board and crud operations for the kanban boards.
+TODO: handle no issues dir
+TODO: implement escape sequences for dates
+TODO: nicer and more flexible views for the issues themselves
+TODO: implement priority field and sorting function(s)

 Each command is a selection followed by a command.